Menu

 agent.invoke(message_2, config=config) # Sees state from message_1!

-Why it breaks: LangGraph tracks conversations by thread_id.
-Reusing the same ID makes the second invocation inherit state from the first — including the previous customer’s data.
+Why it breaks: LangGraph tracks each conversation by its thread_id.
+If you reuse the same ID, the second call picks up leftover state from the first — including the other customer’s data.

 Correct: